puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 Other scenarios are supported in the same way.
 For example, the module's `puppet preview` command can help in various change management and refactoring scenarios.
 The baseline and preview environments can be any mix of future and current parser, allowing you to compare configurations even if you're not performing a 3.x to 4.x migration.

-However, the `--migrate` option---which provides the specific migration checking that is the primary purpose of this module---can only be used when the baseline environment is using current parser (3.x), and the preview environment is using future parser (4.x).
+However, the `--migrate 3.8/4.0` option---which provides the specific migration checking that is the primary purpose of this module---can only be used when this module is used with a puppet 3.8.x version and when the baseline environment is using current parser (3.x), and the preview environment is using future parser (4.x).

+The expected workflow is to compile preview catalogs for one or multiple nodes, either all at once, or in several runs.
+Once compiled the preview command is used with the `--last` option to focus one a set of nodes (or all) using one of the available arguments to `--view` to output information that helps zoom in on issues and take action to fix any problems.
+The `--view overview` is the best report to use when working with multiple nodes as it correlates and aggregates the information to reduce the number of times the "same" problem is reported.

 ##Setup